Exploring Sandy Hook, NJ: updated for 2024

 But Sandy Hook offers so much more than just a classic summer day at the beach.
 Due to its location between Lower New York Bay and the Atlantic Ocean, Sandy Hook has a diverse ecosystem with a large variety of wildlife.

-When our son was young, he and his friends spent many happy hours netting little fish, crabs and other natural curiosities in the saltwater marshes and freshwater ponds on the bayside, especially at Horseshoe Cove Salt Marsh on the north end.
+When our son was young, he and his friends spent many happy hours netting little fish, crabs and other critters in the saltwater marshes and freshwater ponds on the bayside, especially at Horseshoe Cove Salt Marsh on the north end.
 It’s a rite of passage for fifth graders in our area to don hip-waders and spend a day seining in the bay as part of their science curriculum.

 For me, I prefer the flatter waters of the bayside for swimming, as I’m not too adventurous about the surf.
 But if it’s waves you desire, the oceanside beaches certainly deliver.
 Pets are allowed on trails and on the bayside beaches, so it’s not unusual to see a happy pup playing fetch in the shallows.